Souchikjoardar1/ML-Projects/README.md

 # ML-Projects
-Heart disease prediction using machine learning algorithms
+Heart disease prediction using machine learning algorithms and a SMS spam/ham detector using machine learning